ceetaro/Suitkaise/suitkaise/revamped_sk.md

 How the main storage syncs.

-Sending to main storage: when a global is added in a certain process, it gets added to a local (and internal) storage, with the process name and id.
-This data allows the data to get added to the correct process once it makes it to the main global storage.
+Sending to main storage: when a global is added in a certain process, it gets added to a local (and internal) storage for that process, with the process name and id.
+This data allows the data to be tracked to its original location correctly once it makes it to the main global storage.

 Data is organized first by path to store at, then process id.